AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

     for gathering exemption regions applicable to object level criteria.

 :option:`--ignore-source-files`, |rarg|:
-    For source coverage analysis specifically, provide a list of source files to exclude from the analysis, and from the output report.
+    For source coverage analysis specifically, provide a list of globbing patterns (as in Unix or DOS shells).
+All source files whose name matches one pattern are excluded from the analysis, and from the output report.
 See the :ref:`ada_subunits` section for more information.

 :option:`--save-checkpoint`:
     For source coverage analysis specifically, save the resulting coverage